 I am true Pittsburgher for life, after being raised by blue-collar parents on the South Side Slopes, I graduated David B. Oliver Law Magnet program in 1989.
 I have been a member of the South Hills all my life.
 I am married to my best friend, and I have two adult children.
 We raised our children with a strong belief in respect, honesty, and the love of family.
 These values also comes from our Christian core believes that we strive to live every day.

 After becoming a mother, I returned to school at Western School of Health and Business, where I earned an Associate’s degrees in Certified Medical Assistant and a second Associates degree in Certified Nursing Assistant.
+I moved on to become a Certified Practical Coder in 2000 and worked in the Medical Coding field in different areas.
+I have mastered my procedural and diagnosis coding while also learning AR follow-up for insurance reimbursement for hospitals and private practices.
+In 2015 I started billing and coding for Critical Care and Intensivists for all Baltimore Reginal hospitals and nursing homes.
+Currently, I am involved in Research for cancer in the department of Esophageal and Thoracic Cancer Institute.
 I have worked within the medical field for over 26 years and have loved every new journey I took.
 At the age of 47, I decided to return to school for my Bachelor’s Degree and realized I had to start from the beginning, which is a challenge I embrace.

 Having served as a committee member on the 29th Ward Democratic board for two years, I believe I have gained a deeper understanding of the specific issues that affect us.
 I now feel that the time has come for me to seek elected office.
 I want to bring positive solutions and fresh ideas to the State Legislation by running for State Representative.